Life in Taiwan: Hitchhiking Taiwan

-Mention the words hitchhiking to anybody in the western world and there are certain to be a large number of people that recommend that you do anything but.
+Mention the word hitchhiking to anybody in the western world and there are certain to be a large number of people that recommend that you do anything but that.
 I spent my whole life in Europe before coming to Asia and I had never once considered that sticking my hand out was a reliable or safe means to get around.
 Taiwan definitely doesn’t give off that same vibe and I’ve actually grown to use it as a regular means of transportation.

 Most people who see a tall, white blonde girl here are either dying to know how you ended up on the side of a road in Taiwan or see an opportunity to practice their English and this has worked tirelessly in my favour when I’m stuck for a ride.
 In fact, I’ve made a couple of friends doing it.

 It all started with a trip to Dulan in Taitung County with my friends last February.
 On the last day of our trip, a couple of us decided to head south in search of sun and the other two of us decided to take the opportunity to see the famous east coast of Taiwan.
 We had heard very good things.
 We’d come down via the west coast on the reliable train system, but going back up the east coast using public transport isn’t quite as straightforward, or alternatively, it’s absolutely packed.
 In the place where we were staying, we had met a girl who had got down by hitchhiking and so, by her recommendation, we thought we would give it a go.
 So the next morning, we set out to the side of the road, put our thumbs out and we were in a car with an old Taiwanese couple within about five minutes.